Below are a list of reflexology based therapies we offer at Essential Feeling, Gidea Park, Romford.

 Your reflexologist will also use different pressure according to your desired outcome.

 For instance, Karen is more likely to use deep pressure to stimulate an area of your system, which is sluggish.
 This may feel more sensitive than if she is calming an overactive gland.
-This is due to the more gentle approach required to calm than stimulate.
+This is because of the more gentle approach required to calm than stimulate.

 What do you call the practitioners of reflexology?